dmbarbour/glas/docs/GlasApps.md

 * 'gui' - see [Glas GUI](GlasGUI.md).
 * 'switch' - in context of live coding, runs as the first transaction when updating code.
 If this transaction fails, we'll retry but continue with the old code until it succeeds.

 Applications should define 'settings' to support application-specific configuration.
 Applications should define 'main' as primary behavior.
 Most apps should define 'http' because it's convenient.
 But depending on user-defined front-end syntax, these definitions might be derived automatically rather than explicitly defined by the user.

+*Aside:* An intriguing alternative is to express an application as a collection of aggregators, e.g. for background behavior, HTTP routes, and RPC methods.
+However, I imagine we'll leave this style of expression to application frameworks that ultimately define the aforementioned methods.

 ### Composition